doitintl/amazon-q-business-workshop/chat/README.md

 1. Go to the application details page and click on the url below **Deployed URL**.
 ![chat-1](./img/chat-1.png)
-You will be asked to sign in using the username that we created [in the IDC setup](../q-app/README.md#iam-identity-center-setup).
+You will be asked to sign in using the username, *doit*, that we reset its password [in the IDC setup](../q-app/README.md#iam-identity-center-setup).
 After sign-in, The application is shown as below.
 ![chat-2](./img/chat-2.png)

 2. As you can see tabs above the chat textbox.
 There are Company knowledge and General knowledge.
 If Company Knowledge is selected, the application retrieves information from the configured knowledge bases to respond to the user.
 In contrast, when General Knowledge is chosen, the application relies on model knowledge derived from trained data to interact with the user.
-To understand better, please check the below examples using this question `When was Amazon Q Business released`.
+To understand better, please check the below examples using this question `When was Amazon Q Business released?`.

 Ask using Company Knowledge.
 ![chat-3](./img/chat-3.png)